GoogleChromeLabs/ps-analysis-tool/README.md

 ## Cookie Analysis

 This Cookie Analysis Tool is designed to provide detailed information about cookie usage during browsing sessions.
-It tracks and analyzes the various cookies that websites place on your browser, and it offers a comprehensive overview of their origins, their purposes, their expiry dates.
-It also provide context and access points to knowledge about 3P cookies and [Privacy Sandbox APIs](https://privacysandbox.com/open-web/#proposals-for-the-web).
+It tracks and analyzes the various cookies that websites place on your browser, and it offers a comprehensive overview of their origins, their purposes, their expiry dates, and other relevant information.
+It also provides context and knowledge access points to about 3P cookies and [Privacy Sandbox APIs](https://privacysandbox.com/open-web/#proposals-for-the-web).

 This tool can be accessed as a [Chrome Extension](https://developer.chrome.com/docs/extensions/mv3/), or via a CLI on your terminal.

 ### Extension
 The Chrome extension provides a summary cookie analysis via a pop-up window from the extension icon, as well as detailed cookie anlaysis in a panel inside dev tools.